Bodigrim/logict/README.md

- * A `LogicT` monad stack that lets logic operations be performed along with other monadic actions (e.g. if the parents sample was streamed from an input file using the `IO` monad.
+ * A `LogicT` monad stack that lets logic operations be performed along with other monadic actions (e.g. if the parents sample was streamed from an input file using the `IO` monad).

  * A `MonadLogic` class which allows other monads to be defined which provide logic programming capabilities.